DemocracyEarth/paper/FAQ/FAQ-en.md

 <a name="question-8"></a>
 **8 - Where can I receive updates?**

-Updates will be communicated via Telegram: https://t.me/democracyearthico.
+Updates will be communicated via [Telegram](https://t.me/democracyearthico)

 <a name="question-9"></a>
-**9 - How can I talk to the founders or President?**
+**9 - How can I talk to the founders about my questions regarding Democracy Earth and the token sale?**

-Reach out directly to the founders or president on the DEF [Telegram channel.](https://t.me/democracyearthico), or request a meeting through hello@democracy.earth.
+Reach out directly to the co-founders or the DEF Treasurer on the DEF [Telegram channel](https://t.me/democracyearthico), or request a meeting through hello@democracy.earth.
 Stay up to date on Democracy Earth Meetups and appearances on the official Democracy Earth [Facebook Page](https://www.facebook.com/DemocracyEarth/).

 <a name="question-10"></a>
 **10 - When will I receive my SAFT (Simple Agreement for Future Tokens)?**